British Values Statement

 We actively promote British values in the following ways:

 - All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve pupils.
 Children also have the opportunity to have their voices heard through pupil questionnaires and pupil surveys.
-We have a strong School Council and a separate fund raising committee which is democratically elected each term.
+We have a strong Parliament of Owls which is democratically elected each term.

 - The principle of democracy is explored in the curriculum as well as during Collective Worship and RE.